 CFE Experience

 CFE has installed more than 80,000 EGLAs on 115 kV lines across the country with excellent results.
-However, over the last few years, the arrester class used has been updated from Class 1 to Class 2 (i.e. with greater energy capability) because lightning currents have increased to more than 100 kA in some areas (see Fig. 1).
+However, over the years up to 2017, the arrester class used has been updated from Class 1 to Class 2 (i.e. with greater energy capability) because lightning currents have increased to more than 100 kA in some areas (see Fig. 1).
 For example, overhead distribution and transmission lines in central, southeast and northwest of Mexico are exposed to high levels of atmospheric lightning.
 Because of this, distribution and transmission systems in these areas have had an average failure rate of up to 20 outages/100km/year.

 Induced overvoltages from lightning currents are the most frequent cause of failure on CFE distribution systems, with relatively less frequency in the case of 69 kV and 85 kV sub-transmission lines.
 These are generated by lightning strokes near the line.
 Indirect lightning induces rapid electrostatic and electromagnetic transient voltages to the system.
 Depending on stroke distance and lightning current, voltage magnitude from induced lightning currents can be considerable and the affected induced area could be up to 250 m around the line.
 According to statistical data, each direct lightning stroke results in 5 registered induced overvoltages.
 Since 80% of lightning outages are due to induced voltage and 20% to direct lightning, it has been important to consider this factor for distribution systems.